 Microsoft Windows-based servers support the main ETSU campus, Bristol and Kingsport.
-Individual accounts for Email and Internet use are generated for all enrolled students, guaranteeing every student has the access they need to compete in an increasingly technology-oriented collegiate and research environment.
-Students have available to them over 1,000 state-of-the-art Microsoft Windows XP based workstations in 35 labs that have a common user environment.
+Individual accounts for Email and Internet use are generated for all enrolled students, guaranteeing every student has the access they need to compete in an increasingly technologyoriented collegiate and research environment.
+Students have available to them over 1,000 state-of-the-art Microsoft Windows XP based workstations in 44 labs that have a common user environment.

-The administrative systems utilize a cluster of Alpha computers under the VMS operating system.
+The administrative systems utilize a cluster of Hewlett-Packard AlphaServer computers using the OpenVMS operating system.
 Several Windows 2000 and Windows 2003 servers supplement this system.
 Registration for classes is now predominately done online through the ETSU Gold Link Online system.
 Linked with this system is a Payment Gateway NT server, which enables students to pay tuition and fees online using a credit card or by electronic check.

 The campus has benefited from an infusion of technology facilities and services from the technology access fee paid by each student.
-Recent improvements include the replacement of computers in student labs on a three-year cycle, upgrading the campus and dorm network and construction of multimedia classrooms.
+Recent improvements include the replacement of computers in student labs on a three-year cycle, upgrading the campus and dorm network, installation of wireless in the most student-populated buildings, and construction of multimedia classrooms.

 The main computer lab is located in the D.P.
-Culp Center with additional labs in Lucille Clement, Sam Wilson 124 and 129, Rogers Stout 320, as well as the Bristol and Kingsport Centers.
+Culp Center with additional labs in Lucille Clement, Sam Wilson 124, as well as the Bristol and Kingsport Centers.
 The Culp Center and Lucille Clement computer labs are a dedicated open lab, but the others may be scheduled for classes.
-In addition, there are more than 30 departmental labs spread throughout the campus that support both the standard Microsoft packages and discipline-specific software packages.
+In addition, there are more than 40 departmental labs spread throughout the campus that support both the standard Microsoft packages and discipline-specific software packages.
 These departmental labs support both the PC and Macintosh platforms.

-At the heart of the campus network is a high-speed and gigabit Ethernet based backbone that can accommodate voice, video and data transmission.
+At the heart of the campus network is a redundant high-speed and gigabit Ethernet based backbone that can accommodate voice, video and data transmission.
 The ETSU campus is extensively networked with over 12,000 network connections.
 All classrooms and offices are connected through this backbone to each other and the world through the Internet via the State of Tennessee network, TNII (Tennessee Information Infrastructure).
+Major buildings have redundant links to the backbone network.
 Students residing on campus are connected to the Internet via MountaiNet, a dedicated high-speed campus residence hall ISP.
 The aggregate Internet bandwidth has increased from 18mbps to 54mbps within the past year.

-A total of 36 multimedia classrooms, including the four in the College of Medicine, serve the students by providing high-tech but easy-to-use instructional technologies so faculty can help the students better visualize the materials being taught.
+A total of 77 multimedia classrooms, including the four in the College of Medicine, serve the students by providing high-tech but easy-to-use instructional technologies so faculty can help the students better visualize the materials being taught.
 Computers, a document camera, a Smart Board or SmartSympodium and a projector augment the normal audio-visual equipment in an integrated system.
 In addition, several multimedia classrooms also have power and network connection for each student.
 The number of multimedia classrooms is expected to increase over the next five years.

 The Sherrod Library contains the major learning resources that support the University's programs of teaching and research.
-With a seating capacity for 1,800 readers, the library contains over half a million volumes, over one million microforms, 1,623 periodical subscriptions and more than 350,000 federal and state documents and maps.
+With a seating capacity for 1,800 readers, the library contains over half a million volumes, over one million microforms, 1,320 periodical subscriptions and more than 350,000 federal and state documents and maps.
 The Media Center contains the University's collection of audio-visual resources; in-house listening and viewing facilities are provided.